LAC-Tech/new-wave-old/README.md

 # new-wave
-This is programmed in Ocaml with the Core library
+This is programmed in Ocaml with the Core library.
+It can be compiled witht with

-I compile it with

-    #corebuild -lib str Main.native
+    $corebuild -lib str Main.native

+When run you will be presented with a prompt.
+You can define variables, by entering an unbound identifier, followed by a definition, and a terminationg ";"

+    > square dup * ;

+    > 3 square
+    9